 - BLS re-certification

 - Oral Surgery: Direct supervision by an Oral Surgeon two full days per month.

 - Periodontics: Direct supervision by a Periodontist one half-day per month.

-- Practice Management: Review practice management topics with our private practice consultant on half day, every other month.
+- Practice Management: Review practice management topics, one hour every other month.

 - Implant Dentistry: Implant clinic (surgical) two half days per month

 - ENT: One clinic day, one Surgical day